lizhenwu/Allin/README.md

-# chatXR
+# Allin
-A chat room written in react and initialed with [create-react-app](https://github.com/facebookincubator/create-react-app)
+Contains all my daily interests, written in react and initialed with [create-react-app](https://github.com/facebookincubator/create-react-app)

 ## personal configuration
 some configuration need to be set manully: